Do you feel like a socially anxious introvert? If so, read on!

 Maybe you were at a networking event and you wanted to introduce yourself to people you haven’t met yet.

 Or perhaps you wanted to say, “Hello” to that cute girl you’ve been checking out at the coffee shop.

-Either way, perhaps your social anxiety held you back from making a move.
+Either way, maybe you’ve felt more like a socially anxious introvert than the kind of guy who’s comfortable making a move.
 So you did what you have habitually done: